Why I Don’t Think Patriarchy Is That Big A DealPosted: April 29, 2016

 Apa nak berkira sangat?
-Yes, we’re tired.
-Yes, it may seem unfair when we “slave” (their term, not mine) away to meet our husbands’ demands..
+Yes, we’re all tired.
+Yes, it may seem unfair when we “slave” away to meet our husbands’ demands.
+(By the way, that’s their term, not mine.
+I never see us doing household chores as slaving, ever).
 But seriously, why do we women do all that?
 Is it because we want to prove we’re superwomen?
 NO. Not at all.

-I believe (some) women do what we do to please our Creator.
+I believe most Muslim women do what we do to please our Creator.
 To please Allah SWT.
 Not just our husbands.
-If we understand and accept our wifely duties, we’ll try our best to make our husbands happy.
+If we understand and accept our wifely duties, we’ll try our best to fulfill them, and that includes making our husbands happy.
 For the lack of appropriate English word, because isn’t keredhaan Allah SWT yang kita cari?
 And this can be achieved by following all of His commandments and avoiding all of His prohibitions.
 It is MY interpretation that one of the commandments of Allah SWT is to obey your husband.
-But only the good, respectable ones, of course.
-I believe many working women in Malaysia share this view too.
+But only the good and responsible ones, of course.
+I believe many working Muslim women in Malaysia share this view too.

 Husbands know, and they SHOULD know, that their responsibilities are far greater than their wives.
 As leaders of the household, husbands shoulder a LOT of responsibilities.
 Not just in providing nafkah, but to ensure that their wives and kids are good Muslims.
 I don’t know about you, but I’m ok to NOT have an equal footing in that aspect.
 So if they’re the main breadwinner (or shared breadwinner, whichever), they also give nafkah to us, they also ensure the safety of the household, they provide shelter, act as the main (not sole) decision maker, apa lah salahnya setakat buatkan kopi when they ask for it?